Bachelor of Science (BSc)

 8. Demonstrate report writing skills.

-9. Demonstrate problem analysis and problem-solving skills.
+9. Demonstrate problem analysis, decision making and problem-solving skills.

 10. Demonstrate teamwork skills.